markonoo/astrovela-app/FINAL_IMPLEMENTATION_CHECKLIST.md

 ## Direct Answer to Key Question

-> **"Based on the current repo, could an autonomous agent confidently begin implementing the AstroVela Companion App end to end?
+> **"Based on the current repo, could an autonomous agent confidently begin implementing the AstroVela Aura end to end?
 If not, what 3 files or clarifications must be added first?"**

 ### Answer: ✅ **YES - 98% Confidence**

-**The companion app is FULLY IMPLEMENTED**, not just planned.
+**The aura app is FULLY IMPLEMENTED**, not just planned.
 An autonomous agent can begin testing, deployment, and enhancement immediately.

 **The 3 clarifications that would help (but aren't blocking):**